lleger/elixir-school/lessons/basics/documentation.md

 ### Inline Documentation

 Probably the simplest way to comment your code is with inline comments.
-Similar to Ruby or Python, Elixir's inline comment is denoted with a `#`, frequently known as a *pound*, or a *hash* depending on where you are from in the world.
+Similar to Ruby or Python, Elixir's inline comment is denoted with a `#`, frequently known as a *pound* or a *hash*, depending on where you are from in the world.

 Take this Elixir Script (greeting.exs):